Setting up the Peak Can Bus native extension (Classic/FD)

 Editing the native extension

-If you press Edit Converter, impulse opens an editor with the converter sources.
+If you press Edit Extension, impulse opens an editor with the extension sources.

-This enables experienced users to enhance the readers native extension or to explore the fst content in a different manner.
+This enables experienced users to enhance the readers native extension or to explore the CAN content in a different manner.
 We are looking forward to get your feedback!